matrix-org/matrix-spec-proposals/specification/intro.rst

 a homeserver creating a user ID for a new user based on their chosen login ID, or a bridge mapping user ids from another protocol.

-Implmentations are free to do this mapping however they choose.
+Implementations are free to do this mapping however they choose.
 Since the user ID is opaque except to the implementation which created it, the only requirement is that the implemention can perform the mapping consistently.
 However, we suggest the following algorithm: